-On this week’s Spøtlight, we jump into the world of digital health with Luca Schnettler, Founder of HealthyHealth, a startup harnessing medical data to help insurers calculate risk on 800 medical conditions and assist at-risk patients with personal prevention plans.
+On this week’s Spøtlight, we jump into the world of digital health with Luca Schnettler, Founder of HealthyHealth, a startup harnessing medical data to help insurers calculate risk on 800 medical conditions and assist at-risk patients with personalized prevention plans.

 Founded in April 2017, the venture, whose prevention plans claim to reduce a person’s risk percentage by 9%, recently closed another seed round, bringing their total funding to over £500k.